immcantation/presto/README.md

    `> pip install pandas`
    `> pip install biopython`

-7. Unzip the pRESTO bundle and run `python setup.py install --user`.
+7. Unzip the pRESTO bundle, open a terminal window, and run `python setup.py install` from the pRESTO folder.